PlatinumWolf128/VEX_Team_502X/README.md

 # VEX_Team_502X
-This is where VEX Team 502X will store their code.
+Holds all the code for VEX V5RC Team 502X